Daniel-KM/Omeka-S-module-ImageServer/README.md

 generally a little quicker, but ImageMagick manages many more formats.
 An option allows to select the library to use according to your server and your documents or to let the module chooses automagically.
-Vips is the largely the quickest in all cases, and it manages natively common formats (jpeg, png, pdf, tiff).
+Vips is the largely the quickest in all cases, and it manages natively common formats (gif, jpeg, png, pdf, tiff).

 In case of big files, it is recommended to use vips or the command line version of ImageMagick, that is not limited by the php memory.